 CV34 5AN

 If you remain dissatisfied then you have the right to apply directly to the Information Commissioner’s Office for a decision.
-The Information Commissioner’s Office can be contacted at: -
+The Information Commissioner’s Office can be contacted via their website or at:

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.